New partnership brings Clemente Course in the Humanities to South Bend community

 The Clemente Course in the Humanities was established by Bard College in 1996 out of the recognition that many people from low-income backgrounds and marginalized groups have had limited access to higher education.
 The program, now available in more than 30 communities nationwide, is designed to bridge that gap.

-The Center for Social Concerns has promoted the democratization of education through other initiatives, such as Notre Dame Programs for Education in Prison.
+The Institute for Social Concerns has promoted the democratization of education through other initiatives, such as Notre Dame Programs for Education in Prison.
 The partnership to make the Clemente Course available in South Bend is another way to extend the transformative opportunity of a college education to more community members who have, for whatever reason, faced significant barriers to higher education.

 The program in South Bend is starting small this year with nine students, but Heller said the goal is to enroll 25 students next fall.